-Underground Monkey: Many enemies are merely Shroob versions of standard Mario enemies.
-One good example is the Tanoomba, which gets a Shroob variant in the final dungeon.
+Underground Monkey: Many enemies and bosses are "Shroobified" versions of standard Mario enemies.
+One good example is the Tanoomba (itself an Underground Monkey of the basic Goomba), which gets a Shroob variant (the Tashrooba) in the final dungeon.

 Weaksauce Weakness: How to dispose of evil toxic fungal life-sucking alien Bio-Weapons?
 Cry on them.

 What Happened to the Mouse?: Tons.
-The captured toads, though revived at the end, are never directly rescued, Yoob is literally left hanging, Junior Shrooboid just vanishes, Toadiko and Toadbert are never seen returning to the present, and the remaining Shroob forces are not accounted for.
-The last two, however, are addressed in the sequel.
-Toadbert at least made it back, and the Koopa-Troop slaughtered the Shroob army and froze the survivors.
+The captured toads, though revived at the end, are never directly rescued, Yoob is literally left hanging, Junior Shrooboid just vanishes, and Toadiko and Toadbert are never seen returning to the present.
+The last one, however, is addressed in the sequel.
+Toadbert made it back.

 Where It All Began: The endgame takes place in Shroob Castle, which is the Shroobified version of Peach's Castle, the first area you explore.
 The Post Final Boss fight with Shrowser also takes place in Peach's throne room, where you first fought Baby Bowser and Junior Shrooboid at the very beginning.